SUPPORTED VIDEO FILES

 For information on the Speed Rating of Secure Digital cards, please click here...

-Video Files Eat Memory Fast!
+CAUTION--Video Files Eat Memory Fast!

 Remember that these files use a large amount of memory which may mean that the amount of photos that can be placed on the memory card or internal memory of the frame may be reduced.